SEAPUNK/socketeer/docs/api/Client.md

         + An error occured while attempting to resume the session.
         + The server rejected the session resume token.
 * `method: reconnect(immediate)`: Attempts to reconnect the server with a new session.
+    - This clears the message queue, discarding any pending messages.
     - Does not return anything.
 Any events are managed through EventEmitter.
     - Throws an error if the client connection has not yet closed.
     - Reconnects only one per client disconnection.